 - Cut a piece of string about 24 inches in length.

 - Make holes at the top and bottom of your kite.
 Pass this string from the top hole to the bottom hole, ensuring that it runs along the edge of the 24 inch dowel.
 This is what will form the brindle of your kite.

 - Finally, tie this brindle string to your flying string, and voila!
 Now all you need to do is find a windy setting and fly it.

-Before taking to the sky, there are 2 things you should consider: location and weather conditions.
+Before taking to the sky and teaching your kid how to fly a kite, there are 2 things you should consider: location and weather conditions.

 - Location – The best place to fly a kite is in a wide, open space about the size of a football field.
 It means that it shouldn’t be close to any trees, power lines, tall buildings, or other obstacles that could be an obstruction.